ocour/wpf-excel/README.md

 # wpf-excel
-wpf app that creates excel of values
+wpf app that creates excel of values, use vs 2022